Chair: Adrian Bunnis

 Ann Ball has worked in social housing and community regeneration for over 30 years becoming managing director of a housing association in east London and chief executive of a New Deal for Communities Programme in New Cross.
 More recently she has been working with housing providers supporting improvement in their operations and asset management services.

 Claire Pritchard is CEO of the Greenwich Co-operative Development Agency, a social enterprise.
 Food has played an important part in her work, with urban growing, school food projects, community cookery clubs and street markets all featuring prominently.
-She currently sits on the London Food Board.
+She currently Chairs the London Food Board.

-Shawn Anderson is a capital markets partner in the London office of international law firm Kirkland & Ellis LLP, where his role involves helping companies obtain debt financing for acquisitions, capital expenditures and restructurings and advising on corporate governance matters.
+Shawn Anderson is a capital markets lawyer, where his role involves helping companies obtain debt financing for acquisitions, capital expenditures and restructurings and advising on corporate governance matters.
 Originally from the United States but resident in Borough for close to a decade, he worked as a newspaper reporter and editor before becoming a lawyer.

 Daisy Dunlop has worked in communications and public affairs for more than 20 years.
 She is currently director of corporate affairs at News UK.
 Daisy is also a trustee of OnSide Legacy Youth Zone: a charity that provides skills training and socialising space for young people in deprived areas across the UK.